suhaibkhater98/spring-microservices/README.md

-# spring-boot-microservices-new
+# spring-boot-microservices
-This repository contains the latest source code of the spring-boot-microservices tutorial
+This project to practice microservices and utlized the sync and async communcation between the services